prasunakunasani/AAFCjavaJunitLearning/Notes/Notes.md

 ![Spring Container](https://github.com/whereismybaymax/AAFCjavaJunitLearning/blob/master/Notes/Images/2018-02-09%2010_29_13-Spring%20%26%20Hibernate%20for%20Beginners%20_%20Udemy.png)
 - From: https://www.tutorialspoint.com/spring/spring_ioc_containers.htm
     - Spring Container: Is the core of Spring Framework.
-    - The container will create the objects, wire them together, configure them and manage their complete life cylce from creation till destruction
+    - The container will create the objects, wire them together, configure them and manage their complete life cycle from creation till destruction
     - The container gets it's instructions on what objects to instantiate, configure and assemble by reading the configuration metadata.
 - When asked, Spring provides an object based on an configuration file or annotation and give the appropriate implementation (make app configurable).
 - Primary Functions of Spring Object Factory: